rsksmart/devportal-1.0/rif/rns/libs/javascript/Operations.md

 #### `create`

 Creates a new subdomain under the given domain tree if it is available, and sets its resolution if `addr` is provided.
-It could send one, two or three transactions based on the value of the sent parameters.
+It may send one, two, or three transactions, based on the value of the sent parameters.

 > Precondition: the sender should be the owner of the parent domain.